danielrekoske/scraping/README.md

 ### 5. Miscellaneous Browser-Console Code Examples to Fetch Graph/Table/Article Data

 Examples of js code ran in console on chrome to get well formatted currecy, commodities, etc. data.
 Thrid code snippet fetches a dictionary with key-value pairs of article title and link to allow for further filtering, information gathering, or language processing.
+(Working as of 02/29/2024)

 #### Code Snippet Examples
 [Trading Economics Graph Data](highchars.js)